 Self-Regulated Learning

-Zimmerman (1989) defined academic self-regulation as “the extent to which learners are meta-cognitively, motivationally, and behaviourally active in achieving their learning goals.”
+Zimmerman (1989) defines academic self-regulation as “the extent to which learners are meta-cognitively, motivationally, and behaviourally active in achieving their learning goals.”
 Highly self-regulated learners create specific learning objectives to achieve a task and use suitable techniques to attain those objectives.
-In 2002, he stated that self-regulation is especially significant since it meets an educational goal, preferably developing lifelong learning skills.
+In 2002, he states that self-regulation is especially significant since it meets an educational goal, preferably developing lifelong learning skills.

 Recent years have seen an increase in the availability of online courses as well as an increase in access to information (Littlejohn, Allison, Milligan, & Colin, 2015).
-The self paced and flexible nature of these courses makes room for several self regulatory processes like making choices about your learning needs, time management in how one learns, planning, reflective practices and sustained motivation to go through the course (Rowe & Rafferty 2013).
+The self paced and flexible nature of these courses make room for several self regulatory processes like making choices about your learning needs, time management in how one learns, planning, reflective practices and sustained motivation to go through the course (Rowe & Rafferty 2013).

 However, studies have shown that in an attempt to take full responsibility and have autonomy over their learning, these learners fail to employ basic strategies (Rowe & Rafferty 2013).